lordvaider/lordvaider.github.io/_posts/2021-06-21-Data-Liberation-Front.md

  - __Erlang__: The backend of WhatsApp is written in Erlang.
 I don't know why exactly that is impressive, but I do know that Erlang is fucking cool [^1].
 To give you an idea, WhatsApp's use of Erlang is often touted as the reason they were able to handle over 900M users with only 50 engineers.
  - __Obvious Features that no one else has figured out__: When you send chats on WhatsApp and there's no signal, WhatsApp will automatically send the chat when the signal resumes!
 I'm still not sure why Messenger can't accomplish this.

  "Good for WhatsApp!" - I thought.
-Clearly data portability is just one more thing that these guys handle in a clean, simple and efficient manner!
+Data portability is just one more thing that these guys handle in a clean, simple and efficient manner!
 Unfortunately, I was in for a rude shock...

 # WhatsApp - The Ugly

 I don't remember why, but I decided to export and save down my WhatsApp call logs as well - The more data, the better right?
-However, on clicking the 3 dots, I couldn't find the export call logs option.
+However, on clicking the 3 dots, I couldn't find the "Export Call Logs" option.
 At first, I thought ah well, guess WhatsApp isn't perfect after all - They've buried the Export Call Logs button somewhere deep inside the settings window.
 After a few minutes of poring over the settings, it dawned on me that maybe _there is no Export Call Logs option in WhatsApp!_ I fired off some Google searches, frantically trying to refute this possibility but each empty result cemented it further into a horrifying fact.

 # The 5 Stages of Grief